 Teaching Rationale And Relationship

-The planning session will be followed by an interactive opening lecture and film class.
-Students will watch a documentary on the overseas expansion and colonisation of the New World that gives them the necessary background to understand the socio-economic and political-ideological setting that bore the first anti-colonial movements in the eighteenth century.
-The second half of this class will place this course into a broader perspective.
-On the one hand, students will be able to establish links between the different Area Studies, Area Studies and systematic disciplines, and literary and other texts.
-On the other, they will be pointed to the significance of the ‘long nineteenth century’ for explaining Latin America’s current travails.
+In the planning session, students will be introduced to the intellectual and organisational design of the course, learn about the applied teaching methods and how to analyse primary sources, and hear about the formative and summative assessments.
+This will be followed by material that embeds this course on the ‘long nineteenth century’ into a broader disciplinary, temporal, and global context.
+Students will be able to establish links between the different Area Studies, Area Studies and systematic disciplines, and literary and other texts, and they will be pointed to the significance of the studied period for explaining Latin America’s current travails.
 The core of the module follows a strictly comparative design: it focuses on major periods of transformation in Latin America and uses exemplary and deviant cases.
-Lectures will allow definition of the scope of the syllabus, an introduction to a body of knowledge, and modeling of the analysis required (note-taking).
-Workshops, which are linked to the lecture blocks, will consolidate students’ knowledge and train their skills in analysing documentaries and a variety of printed primary sources.
-Seminars will give them the opportunity of researching a topic individually and in small groups, trying out their knowledge, presenting a concise theses paper, and asking questions (interpersonal communication and presentations).
+Online lecture materials will allow for definition of the scope of the syllabus, an introduction to a body of knowledge, and modelling of the analysis required (note-taking).
+These materials, which deal with a complex matter, will remain part of the 33 contact hours.
+Students have expressed very high regard for these high-quality recordings because they can work through them in their own time and well in advance of the workshops and seminars, and this has also proven to be very beneficial for those with SSPs.
+Workshops, which are linked to the lecture blocks, will consolidate students’ knowledge and train their hermeneutic skills in analysing documentaries and key primary sources.
+Seminars will give them the possibility to consolidate their knowledge in individual and group presentations and apply a comparative analysis.
 The workshop on exam preparation is to provide students with advice about how to read exam questions and give a concise and well-argued answer.
-There will also be time for questions.

 The format of resits will be determined by the Board of Examiners